Allen Crandell

 Special features: Melrose Window was a limited edition of 20.
 It has a gothic/medieval feel to it, complete with dragons, wizards, and crystals.
 It's one of the finest stained glass wheel scopes ever made.
 8½" twin object wheels containing over 60 and 200 different pieces of stained glass triangular pieces and semi-precious stones.
 The soldering work is outstanding.
 The image is reminiscent of a church's stained glass windows.

 This is a special edition of this distinctive scope.
-It is one of only two pieces of this edition produced in red rather than the more common blue.
-It is made of a special glass, has additional and larger crystals, has a larger figure (Merlin), and some other features making it a one of a kind kaleidoscope.
+It is one of only two pieces (and the only one extant) of this edition produced in red rather than the more common blue.
+It is made of a special glass, has additional and larger crystals, has a larger Merlin figure, and some other features making it a one of a kind kaleidoscope.

 Click on the thumbnail images to see a larger image